 The Bahamas is inarguably one of the most visited travel destinations in the Caribbean.
 The unspoiled nature, the beaches, and the dramatically hued waters are some of the things that attract people to the country – and its cuisine is another major draw for tourists.
-Here’s everything you need to know about the food and drinks to try in the Bahamas!
+Here’s everything you need to know about food in the Bahamas!

 Must-Try Food In The Bahamas

 Travelling to The Bahamas?
-Here’s a list of foods and drinks that should be on your bucket list!
+Here’s a comprehensive list of dishes/food to try out during your vacation!

 If you are feeling like eating something healthy but simple, the Bahamian conch salad should be your go-to dish.
 The delicious concoction includes uncooked conch, tomatoes, peppers, and onions, all spiced up with salt and pepper and marinated with lime and orange juice!

 2. Bahamian Stew Fish

 The type of fish used for Bahamian stew fish is usually snapper or grouper.
 The fish is pan-fried and tossed about in a sauce made with tomato, celery, spices, and onions; the sauce is red and thick.

 This is a unique variety of lobster found in the Bahamian waters.
 Unlike other types of lobster, rock lobster has no claws, and Bahamians love to prepare it in several different ways.
 Some love to eat broiled lobsters with a plate of mac and cheese.